MARVELS OF SOUTHERN AFRICA

 Day 7 | Twyfelfontein – Etosha National Park

-In the morning, you visit the Petrified Forest where you see and learn about the ancient tree trunks, mineralised over the course of millions of years.
+In the morning, you visit the nearby Damara Living Museum, where you can gain an insight into the traditions of the Damara, one of the oldest tribes in Namibia, and their age-old survival techniques.
+Thereafter, you stop at the Petrified Forest where you see and learn about the ancient tree trunks, mineralised over the course of millions of years.
 Then it’s time to head to the next highlight of your tour: Etosha National Park.
 The coming days are all about safari in one of the most popular national parks in Southern Africa.
-Together with your guide, you look for elephants, lions, rhinos, zebras and different kinds of antelopes.
+Together with your guide, you look for elephants, lions, rhinos, zebras, and different kinds of antelopes.
 Stop at waterholes to watch the animals quench their thirst, while your guide shares their in-depth knowledge about the fascinating world of wildlife with you.
-You reach Okaukuejo Camp, where you will spend the night.
-At the night-lit waterhole, you can even look out for animals even during the dark.
-Tonight, you enjoy a traditional potjie pot dinner prepared by your guide on the campfire.
-To watch nocturnal animals in the park, we recommend a guided night game drive (optional).
+Eventually, you reach Okaukuejo Camp, where you will spend the night.
+At the flood-lit waterhole, you can look out for animals even during the dark of night.
+To seek the nocturnal animals in the park, we recommend a guided night game drive (optional).

 Breakfast | Dinner

 Day 8 | Etosha National Park

 After sunrise and a hearty breakfast, you go on more game drives.
 No day on safari is ever the same so you can look forward to an exciting day in nature.
 Herds of impalas, wildebeest, oryx, and zebras cross the Etosha Pan, stretching for kilometres on end in eastern direction.
 You stop at waterholes to watch the animals and learn about their habitat and behaviour from your guide.
 In the late afternoon, you reach Namutoni Camp.

 Breakfast | Dinner